AlexsLemonade/refinebio-py/docs/cli.rst

 * `transformation` can be used to change the transformation of the Dataset.
 The default is "NONE", and the other available choices are "MINMAX" and "STANDARD".
 For more information on Dataset transformation check out `Gene transformations`_.

 * `skip-quantile-normalization` can be used to choose whether or not quantile normalization is skipped for RNA-seq Samples.
-For more information
+For more information check out `Quantile normalization`_.

 * `extract` can be used to choose whether the downloaded zip file should be automatically extracted.
 It will automatically extract to the same location that you passed in as `path`.
 So if `path` is a zip file: `./path/to/dataset.zip` it will be extracted to the dir `./path/to/dataset/`, if `path` is a dir: `./path/to/dir/` it will be extracted to `./path/to/dir/[generated-file-name]/`.
 By default, `extract` is False.